FanchenBao/fastapi_lambda_api-gateway_sample/README.md

     ```
     pip install -r requirements.txt
     ```
-3. Run the app inside the `app/` folder
+3. Add `.env` file to hold the environment variables.
+The file itself is not committed to the repo per standard practice, but the content should be as follows:
     ```
+    SOME_ENV=some_env
+    OTHER_ENV=other_env
+    ```
+4. Run the app inside the `app/` folder
+    ```
     cd app
     uvicorn main:app --reload
     ```
-4. View the OpenAPI documentation at `http://127.0.0.1:8000/docs`
+5. View the OpenAPI documentation at `http://127.0.0.1:8000/docs`

 # Deploy the FastAPI App to AWS
 The FastAPI app is packaged into a docker image and executed on AWS Lambda.

+First create a `.env.stage` or `.env.prod` files to hold the environment variables specific to the `stage` or `prod`.
+These two files should NOT be committed.

-The following script automates the entire process of building and deploying the FastAPI app to AWS.
+Then run the following script to automate the entire process of building and deploying the FastAPI app to AWS.

 ```
 IMAGE=fastapi ENV=stage ./scripts/deploy.sh